GIA Test: The General Intelligence Assessment (2023 Guide)

 The test itself consists of five mini-tests and is scored on accuracy and speed.

-What makes the Thomas International GIA assessment test different from other personality tests is that it assesses verbal and numerical skills.
+What makes the GIA assessment different from other personality tests is that it assesses verbal and numerical skills.
 This gives employers an idea of how capable you'll be at adapting, problem-solving and working in a team.

 The five domains of the GIA testing are: